4GeeksAcademy/master-javascript-programming-exercises/exercises/154-searchWithDivideAndConquer/README.md

 7. Return the index of the value.

-## :bulb: Hint:

-* If you don't find the value, you can return `null`.

-* If at any point you calculate the index of the midpoint and get a fractional number, just round it down ("floor" it).

-Example :
+## Example :

 ```Js
 var arr = [1, 3, 16, 22, 31, 33, 34]
 console.log(search(arr, 31)); --> 4
 ```

+## 💡 Hints:

++ **Binary search** is a searching technique which works on Divide and Conquer approach.
+It used to search any element in a sorted array.

++ If you don't find the value, you can return `null`.

++ If at any point you calculate the index of the midpoint and get a fractional number, just round it down ("floor" it).